therevoman/md-in-blogger/README.md

-This repo was forked to update the javascript libraries and embed the custom JS instead of linking to the writers webserver.
+This repo was forked to update the javascript libraries and embed the custom JS instead of linking to surge.sh.

 Full attribution goes to cs905s!!